VaibhavJain2609/savis3/README.md

 ### Running end-to-end tests
 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 # Deployment
+The project is setup with Github Actions to automatically deploy the project to Github Pages.
+To deploy the project, simply push your changes to the `main` branch and the deployment will be triggered automatically.

+You can visit the deployed project at [savis3](https://savias-c1f4d.web.app/login).

+If you forked the repository, you can deploy the project by changing the Firebase API keys in `environment` directory and running `firebase init` and `firebase deploy` commands.
+A more detailed instruction video can be found here: [Firebase Deployment](https://www.youtube.com/watch?v=UNCggEPZQ0c)

 # Developer Instructions
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.18.

 ### Development server
-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Code scaffolding
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ### Build
-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+To package the project for Linux, Windows, and Mac, run `npm run electron:package`.
+This will create `savis3-darwin-x64`, `savis3-linux-x64`, and `savis3-win32-x64` directories in the `Savis3` directory.
+Zip the contents of the directory and distribute the zip file.

 ### Further help
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference page](https://angular.io/cli).